- Credit and Anti-Social Force Checks

 In B2B transactions, "Credit" refers to granting a business partner the trust that they have the "ability to pay."

 In B2B transactions, it is common to provide goods or services first and receive payment later.
-However, if a business partner suddenly goes bankrupt, there is a risk that accounts receivable will become uncollectible.
+However, if a business partner suddenly goes bankrupt, there is a risk that accounts receivable cannot be collected.

 Therefore, when conducting business, it is necessary to determine whether the company is capable of making payments on time.
 This process is referred to as "extending credit" or "conducting a credit review," where transaction terms are determined after assessing the creditworthiness of the partner.